oscarpoppa/gpumand/README.md

 # gpumand
-CUDA/QT Double precision Mandelbrot set browser
+CUDA/QT Double-precision-limited Mandelbrot set browser/explorer.
+Hours of fun!

 Allows successive/recursive, cursor-based zoom-ins of screen selections, and the ability to save images.